DEF CON 26 is only one month away! We have a large number of amazing talks planned for everyone in attendance:

 Ram Shankar is a Data Cowboy on the Azure Security Data Science team at Microsoft, where his primary focus is modeling massive amounts of security logs to surface malicious activity.
 His work has appeared in industry conferences like BlueHat, DerbyCon, MIRCon, Strata+Hadoop World Practice of Machine Learning as well as academic conferences like NIPS, IEEE Usenix, ACM - CCS.
 Ram graduated from Carnegie Mellon University with a Masters in Electrical and Computer Engineering.
 If you work in the intersection of Machine Learning and Security, he wants to learn about your work!

-Adversarial examples fooling machine learning field are a burgeoning field.
-We propose applications to fool self driving cars or facial recognition systems but most of the techniques are purely academic.
-They require minute manipulations to the bit values of the pixels entering a system.
+Adversarial examples that fool machine learning systems are a burgeoning field.
+Academics propose applications in fooling self driving cars or facial recognition systems.
+However, most of the techniques are useless in the real world.
+They require precise manipulations to the values of the pixels entering a system.
 Adversarial patches are an attack that could actually work.
-This talk will cover how to make them and further applications
+One can use them as a sticker on objects that one wants to obscure.
+This talk will cover how to make them and further applications.

 I got my Ph.D. in algebraic topology in 2016 and immediately moved into machine learning to work on something useful to people.
 I then completed a post-doc in mathematical machine learning where I worked on medical data.
-I now work at endgame.
+I now work at Endgame as a data scientist.